Pfizer, US health officials to discuss COVID-19 boosters: Company

 Fauci, in several television interviews on Sunday, said US health officials were not dismissing the possible future need for boosters - especially as breakthrough infections among those who have been vaccinated have emerged - but that more data is needed for any formal recommendation.

-"There's a lot of dynamic things going on right now," he told ABC News' This Week program.
+"There's a lot of dynamic things going on right now," he told ABC News' This Week programme.

 "There are studies being done now ongoing as we speak about looking at the feasibility about if and when we should be boosting people ... there's a lot of work going on to examine this in real time," he added on CNN's State of the Union.